How Warren Buffett Survives on $1,923.09 a Week

 Dividend Stock Strategies

-You see, aside from the paycheck he received from his "day job," Warren earned an estimated $31,281,250 in income last year from the dividends spun off from his own personal holdings.
+You see, aside from the paycheck he received from his "day job," Warren earned an estimated $6,731 PER MINUTE last year from the dividends spun off from his own personal holdings.

-And with the yields on the benchmark 10-year Treasury note hovering in the 2% range and the economy struggling to rebound, Buffett's dividend portfolio will likely outperform in 2013, adding to his massive fortune.
+And with the yields on the benchmark 10-year Treasury note hovering just under 3% and the stock market struggling to find solid footing for a continued rally, Buffett's dividend portfolio will likely outperform in 2018, adding to his massive fortune.

 True to form, he buys them, holds them, and watches them grow.